Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 #### annotation.screenshotTag

-Tag name for the created screenshot properties for video annotations (optional).
+The tag name for created screenshot properties for video annotations (optional).

 Default value: ``